 A friend posted the cinnamon/honey/boiling water weight loss mixture recipe on Facebook.
 It says that it only works on an empty stomach, but if you drink before going to bed at night, you wouldn’t have an empty stomach.
 Please explain.

 Allow me to clarify: There is an image of a honey jar and cinnamon stick that has been floating around the webs, specifically on Facebook of “TheNaturalFarmacy,” and it has been getting me a lot of attention lately.
-The photo of the jar and cinnamon was originally a product photo for a cinnamon infused honey that I used to sell, and it belongs to Modern Scribe Photography.
+The photo of the jar and cinnamon was originally a product photo for the cinnamon-infused honey that I used to sell that was taken by Modern Scribe Photography.